friendsofstrandseq/mosaicatcher-pipeline/docs/parameters.md

 ```
 --conda-frontend [mamba|conda]
 ```
 Choose the conda frontend for installing environments.
-Mamba is much faster and highly recommended.
-Default: “mamba”
+Mamba is much faster and highly recommended but could not be installed by default on your system.
+Default: “conda”

 ```